huynhnhathao/job_recommender/README.md

 ## Step number 1: Crawl data

 The first thing we need is data.
-We need information about companies, its descriptions, all the jobs that posted by each companies and the job's description.
+We need information about companies, its description, all the jobs that posted by each company and the job's description.
 For this, we will use Scrapy to crawl data from itviec.com, an IT jobs seeking website in Vietnam.
 All the code to do just that is in crawl_data folder.
 Here are the result dataframes:

  **Companies dataframe**